stuartmaxwell/djpress/docs/media.md

 ## Best Practices

 1. **Use Alt Text**: Always provide descriptive alt text for images to improve accessibility
-2. **Organize With Titles**: Use clear, descriptive titles to make files easy to find
+2. **Organise With Titles**: Use clear, descriptive titles to make files easy to find
-3. **Optimize Images**: Optimize large images before uploading to improve page load times
+3. **Optimise Images**: Optimise large images before uploading to improve page load times
 4. **Use Appropriate Types**: Select the correct media type when uploading files
 5. **Consider File Size**: Be mindful of file sizes, especially for images and videos